 In this article, I shall concentrate on the IRS Offer in Compromise as a means of tax resolution.

 The IRS Offer in Compromise

 You have probably heard about it on the internet or broadcast media.
 The IRS Offer in Compromise is arguably the most advertised tax resolution solution today.
-Besides the advertisement, the Offer in Compromise is a legit deal.
+Besides the advertisement, the OIC is a legit deal.
 The firms that advertise it may be out to make a quick sale, but the program behind the advert is real.

 There are quite a few people that owe the IRS large sums of money; tens of thousands of dollars, hundreds of thousands of dollars, or even millions of dollars.
 So much money they owe the Internal Revenue Service that it is more unlikely that the IRS will be able to collect in the time allowed by law.
 The IRS has ten years from the filling of a return to obtain full payment on a specific debt.
 This ten-year period constitutes the statute of limitations.
 The IRS came up with the offer in compromise to help them collect the maximum amount of money within the statute of limitations.
 When it is apparent that you cannot realistically pay-up your debt, the IRS can consider you for the Offer in compromise.
 You can make the IRS an offer based on an agreed-upon amount based on your ability to pay and net worth.

 To Qualify for The IRS Offer in Compromise

 Not all taxpayers qualify for the IRS Offer in Compromise.
 There is no right or guarantee that you will get your offer accepted.
 There are certain factors that the IRS considers before accepting your offer.

 Factors considered by the IRS before accepting your offer

 The Statute of Limitations on Your Debt